 We’ve heard over and over how this is the most wonderful time of the year.

-For a lot of folks it’s the time of year they simply endure, waiting anxiously for it all to be over.
-All the hype, commercialism, melancholy and bittersweet emotions that this time of year brings to some.
+For a lot of folks it’s the time of year they simply endure,

+Or most, for that matter.
 This Christmas Eve as I sift through Christmas cards and sympathy cards, I realize this time of year will never be the same for my husband and me.

 I just lost my mom 12 days ago.